Tuesday, April 28, 2020

 Dispelling Some Myths: Cleopatra's Needles

 Take a walk along the Victoria Embankment in the City of Westminster, London and near the Golden Jubilee Bridges you will find Cleopatra's Needle (pictured).
-Unfortunately this ancient obelisk[1] has no connection with the Ptolemaic Queen Cleopatra VII of Egypt.
+Unfortunately, this nearly 21 metre tall, pyramid-tipped, ancient obelisk [1] has no connection with the Ptolemaic Queen Cleopatra VII of Egypt.

-In fact there are three obelisks bearing the popular misnomer of "Cleopatra's Needle"; one each in London, Paris in the Place de la Concorde., and New York City erected in Central Park, just west of the Metropolitan Museum of Art.
-All three needles are indeed genuine Ancient Egyptian obelisks but were already over a thousand years old in the famous Queen's lifetime.
+There are in fact three obelisks, each nearly 3,500 years old, bearing the popular misnomer of “Cleopatra's Needle”.
+Besides the London one, a second was erected in the Place de la Concorde in Paris while the third stands in Central Park just west of the Metropolitan Museum of Art in New York City.
+All three “needles” are indeed genuine ancient Egyptian obelisks, but each was already over a thousand years old in the famous Queen's lifetime.

 1. Originally called tekhenu by their ancient Egyptian builders, an obelisk is a tall, four-sided, narrow tapering monument which ends in a pyramid-like shape or pyramidion at the top.
 Ancient obelisks are monolithic, i.e. they consist of a single stone.
-The ancient Greeks who saw them used the Greek term obeliskos (ὀβελίσκος) to describe them (from obelos (ὀβελός) meaning "spit, nail, pointed pillar").
+The ancient Greeks used their word obeliskos (ὀβελίσκος) to describe them (from obelos (ὀβελός) meaning 'spit, nail, pointed pillar').

 Sunday, April 19, 2020